microsoft/code-with-engineering-playbook/design-reviews/recipes/async-design-reviews.md

 This in turn results in the following benefits:

 - **Higher Participation & Accessibility**.
 They do not need to be online and available at the same time as others to review.
 - **Reduced Time Constraint**.
-Reviewers can spend longer than the duration of a single meeting to think through approach and provide feedback.
+Reviewers can spend longer than the duration of a single meeting to think through the approach and provide feedback.

 ## Measures